axaysagathiya/candidate-backing-article/README.md

 * Parablocks that don't gather enough validator votes confirming their correctness are rejected.
 If a candidate block that was initially validated is later found to be invalid, the validators who voted for it may face slashing penalties.

 * The Candidate Backing Subsystem is responsible for producing backable candidates for inclusion in new relay-chain blocks.
 It accomplishes this by:
-    * Issuing signed statements.
+    * Issuing signed validity statements.
-    * Tracking statements received from other validators.
+    * Tracking validity statements received from other validators.
-    * Combining these statements into backing for specific candidates once enough support is obtained.
+    * Combining these validity statements into backing for specific candidates once enough support is obtained.

 * This subsystem does not determine which candidate is ultimately included in the relay chain; that decision is left to the block author.
-However, once a sufficient quorum of validators agrees on a candidate’s validity, the subsystem notifies the [Provisioner](https://paritytech.github.io/polkadot-sdk/book/node/utility/provisioner.html), who then triggers the block production mechanisms to include the parablock in the relay-chain block.
+However, once a sufficient quorum of validators agrees on a candidate’s validity, the subsystem notifies the [Provisioner](https://paritytech.github.io/polkadot-sdk/book/node/utility/provisioner.html)(utility subsystem), who then triggers the block production mechanisms to include the parablock in the relay-chain block.

 **NOTE:** We have used the term "candidate block" for simplicity, but in implementation, it is referred to as a [candidate-receipt](https://wiki.polkadot.network/docs/learn-parachains-protocol#candidate-receipts)